Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-triggers/flow_listener_flow-trigger.md

 ### Example - Yummy fruit

-For this example, we'll create two flows.
+For this example, we will create two flows.
 The first will call the second with a string, "banana", and the second will transform the input data into a sentence and return "Yummy banana!".
 The first flow is named "Invoke", and the second flow is named, "Invoke Listener".
 The **Invoke Flow** plugin is required for this example.

 #### Create the Invoke Listener flow